Francodo/Machine-Learning---Unsupervised/README.md

 Since our data contains a set of clusters, we apply an algorithm that determines the best K values.
 The model is then trained with the k-means algorithm, which iterates and determines the best centroid for each and every K cluster values.

 Data visualization is done with the application of 2D and 3D hvplot scatter plot in plotly library for plotting the outcome or result of the analyzed data.
 The K-means algorithm also use the hvplot.line to determine the best K value from the Elbow Curve.
+Note: For the purpose of improved visualization I scaled the data and re-plot both 2D and 3D plots.
+However, the data appeared to be significantly reduced as shown on the plots.
+Further investigation is required to understand exactly why this happened.